DLKoopman: A deep learning software package for Koopman theory: Introduction

 \Ac{DMD} is a technique to analyze nonlinear systems by approximating them using linear dynamics, i.e. \emph{linearizing} them.
 However, an arbitrary nonlinear system will, in general, be poorly suited to linearization. \emph{Koopman theory}\footnote{Also known as Koopman operator theory, or just Koopman operator.}, first introduced in \cite{Koopman1931}, overcomes this limitation by extending \ac{DMD} to encode states of a nonlinear system into \emph{observables} in a different domain, performing linearization in this \emph{encoded domain}, then decoding back into the original input domain.
 This domain shift is critical to improving the fidelity of the linear model, leading to significantly better approximations.
 The obtained linear model is incredibly powerful since linear techniques can be used to easily \emph{predict unknown states} of the system, as well as \emph{predict entire trajectories} of how the system behaves starting from new initial conditions.

 A key challenge with implementing Koopman theory is finding an encoding for the original input domain into a linearizable domain.
-Particularly suited to this task is the \emph{autoencoder} deep learning architecture, which consists of an encoder \ac{NN} learning to convert input data to an encoded domain suited to linear approximations, connected to a decoder \ac{NN} simultaneously learning the encoder inverse function so as to convert back to the original input domain.
+Particularly suited to this task is the \emph{autoencoder} deep learning architecture, which consists of an encoder \ac{NN} learning to convert input data to an encoded domain suited to linear approximations, connected to a decoder \ac{NN} simultaneously learning the inverse function of the encoder so as to convert back to the original input domain.

-This paper introduces \package{} -- an open-source Python package to implement Koopman theory.
+Our core contribution in this paper is introducing \package{} -- an open-source Python package to implement Koopman theory.
 It can be installed via \code{pip install dlkoopman}.
-To the best of our knowledge, we are the first effort to create a software package for Koopman theory that is a) \emph{general and reusable}, in the sense that it can operate on data from any system and perform state prediction, as well as trajectory prediction, and b) \emph{complete}, in the sense that it uses a deep learning pipeline that includes learning both -- the encoding into a linearizable domain, and the corresponding linear dynamics.
-This is our core contribution.
-Our effort bridges the gap between two schools of prior work -- a) software packages that use \ac{DMD} without learning an encoding into a domain that ensures good linearization, and b) efforts that use deep learning for the encoding, but lack general software tooling and are usually restricted to trajectory prediction.
+To the best of our knowledge, we are the first effort to create a software package for Koopman theory that is a) \emph{general and reusable}, in the sense that it can operate on data from any system and perform state prediction, as well as trajectory prediction, and b) \emph{complete}, in the sense that it uses a deep learning pipeline that includes learning both -- the encoding into a linearizable domain, and the corresponding linear dynamics. \package{} bridges the gap between two schools of prior work -- a) software packages that use \ac{DMD} without learning an encoding into a domain that ensures good linearization, and b) efforts that use deep learning for the encoding, but lack general software tooling and are usually restricted to trajectory prediction.

 We make two additional contributions via the package.
 Firstly, we introduce a novel error function -- \emph{\ac{ANAE}} -- which is useful for quantifying performance and comparing different models.
 Secondly, we include a ready-to-use \emph{hyperparameter search module} that can provide significant performance gains when performing Koopman approximations.